AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

        var object = new Person("Sudheer");
        ```

-    7. **Singleton pattern:**
+    8. **Singleton pattern:**

        A Singleton is an object which can only be instantiated one time.
-Repeated calls to its constructor return the same instance and this way one can ensure that they don't accidentally create multiple instances.
+Repeated calls to its constructor return the same instance.
+This way one can ensure that they don't accidentally create multiple instances.

        ```javascript
        var object = new (function () {